-Farhan Zaidi, the General Manager of the LA Dodgers (PHD in economics from UC Berkeley), and the person Billy Beane called "absolutely brilliant."
+Farhan Zaidi, the General Manager of the SF Giants and previously the LA Dodgers (PHD in economics from UC Berkeley), and the person Billy Beane called "absolutely brilliant."

 Adam Brandenburger:

 There is nothing so practical as a good [game] theory.
 A good theory confirms the conventional wisdom that "less is more."
 A good theory does less because it does not give answers.
 At the same time, it does a lot more because it helps people organize what they know and uncover what they do not know.
 A good theory gives people the tools to discover what is best for them.